pratyushjain99/portfolio/Project3.md

 2. Chart selection: Based on user feedback, I removed unnecessary visualizations that were cluttering the dashboard, such as the multi-device access chart and the engagement heatmap, which were not providing meaningful insights.
 I replaced them with a scatter plot that links viewership to revenue.<br>
 3. Interactive Filters: To make the dashboards more dynamic and interactive , I added filters for genres, allowing the user to drill down into specific genres if they want to focus on a particular type of content esp. for genre-specific director(e.g., Action or Comedy).<br>

+#### Some more design choices (what was going in my head while I designed):
+1. Subscriber Segmentation Pie: The red slice represents Basic subscribers, who generate the least revenue, pink is Standard, which is okay, and green is Premium, the highest value.
+Another goal fot a CEO can be to shift the balance by increasing the green segment.
+While it appears uniformly distributed now, the focus is to grow the green slice over time as you bring more subscribers into the premium tier.<br>

+2. Marketing Strategy: To make the green slice bigger, allocate more marketing dollars and content production towards the genres that either generate high revenue or attract premium subscribers.
+These actions will drive the shift from basic to premium subscriptions. <br>

+3. Gender Preferences by Genre: While the gender preferences for genres seem similar here, this visualization will become more useful as data evolves over time.
+For instance, in other datasets, Action might be more preferred by males and Romantic Comedies by females.
+These distinctions become clearer over time.
+And we can also further track the growth/change in preference over time.<br>

+4. Revenue by Genre: Right now, revenue is almost equal across genres, but this dashboard will update monthly (or within a set time) to show which genre is generating the most revenue in that specific period.
+This is crucial for tracking evolving trends and content profitability in the recent times.
+What worked 5 years ago may not work now...<br>

+5. Genre Trendline Graph: There was a very strong temptation to make this the primary bigger graph.
+The trendline graph is smaller because it's not as critical as revenue data.
+While I wanted to make it more prominent, as a C-suite employee or even a producer: revenue is more valuable since revenue matters more than viewership for decision-making.<br>

+6. Viewership vs. Revenue Correlation: This was a shock for me!
+A key takeaway is that the genre with the most viewership isn’t necessarily the one generating the most revenue — there's absolutely no direct correlation here; which is an important insight.<br>

+7. Revenue Isn't Everything: It’s also important to note that revenue doesn’t always equal profit.
+Genres like Sci-Fi may cost more to make, while Comedy is relatively cheaper.
+So, even high-revenue genres might not be the most profitable.
+This is a place where background knowledge of a director/producer comes to play.<br>

+8. Director’s Focus: Directors can click on their specific genre to highlight it across all charts, making it easier to focus on the data relevant to their work.<br>

+9. Viewership vs. Revenue Plot: This visualization is critical, especially for NEW directors and producers, as it helps them identify their target audience by showing how viewership correlates with revenue generation.
+They have to choose the most optimal strategy between: Do I want more people to watch my content?
+OR Do I want to generate more revenue?
+Or is there a sweet-spot somewhere in between which would be suitable for me!<br>

 ## References
 Have a look at my visualisation [here](https://public.tableau.com/views/SubscriptionServices/Insights), and the data can be found [here](https://www.kaggle.com/datasets/safrin03/predictive-analytics-for-customer-churn-dataset).<br>
 1. S, S. (2023, October 6).
 Predictive analytics for customer churn: [Dataset.
 Kaggle.](https://www.kaggle.com/datasets/safrin03/predictive-analytics-for-customer-churn-dataset) <br>